On the characterization of Bow-up and Global Radial solution for free boundary system with nonlinear inhomogeneous gradient and source term: Introduction and Main results

 where $C$ depends on $\|u_0\|_{C_1}, \|v_0\|_{C_1}$ and $h_0, g_0$. \item If $\alpha \geq p$ and $\gamma \leq \beta \dfrac{p-1}{\alpha-1}$, then $T_{max} = \infty$. \end{enumerate} \end{enumerate} \end{theorem}

 By this result, we first characterize the global behaviors of solutions for the system (\ref{eqs_main}) by comparing the parameters as $\alpha, p, \beta$ and $\gamma$ as well as the initial data.
 When $1<\alpha < p$, both blow up and global solutions to (\ref{eqs_main}) may occur depending on the largeness of the initial data.
 It is worth to emphasizing that the absorption gradient supports the global phenomena while the source terms support the blowing up at finite time.
 As $\alpha < p$, we show that the absorption gradient is dominated by source terms but the blowing up only holds with large initial data while the global fast solutions even happens if the initial data is small enough.
 On the other hand, when $\alpha \geq p$ and the growth rate of the coefficients supporting blowing up is controlled by growth rate of the coefficients supporting global behavior in the sense that $\gamma \leq \beta (p-1)/(\alpha-1)$, then all solutions starting by nonnegative exponential decay data must hold globally.
-This implies that the solutions of (\ref{eqs_main}) is slanted in global behaviors, therefore, we can further prove that in the case $1<\alpha<p$, even the solutions blow up in the finite time but their gradients are still spatially globally bounded (see Lemma \ref{lm_ftb_1} for detail) and this is in contrast with the gradient blow up phenomena holding in the recent nice work of Attouchi and Souplet \cite{AP}.
-Moreover, we can estimate the upper bound for $T_{max}$ with respect to the initial data, which may be called the lifespan for blow up solutions.
+Moreover, we can estimate the upper bound for $T_{max}$ with respect to the initial data, $T_{\max}(A\phi,A\varphi ) \leq C A^{-(p-1)}$, which may be called the lifespan for blow up solutions.
 The construction of sub/super solutions and a comparison principle for system (\ref{eqs_main}) plays a central role in our analysis, which necessarily use a deep idea by exploiting the Stampacchia truncation method.

 \textbf{Organization of the paper.} The paper is organized as follows.
 In Section \ref{section_preliminary}, the well-posedness of the solution of the system (\ref{eqs_main}): local existence and uniqueness of the solution (Proposition \ref{proposition_lc&uni}) are studied by using the contraction mapping theorem and then applying the $L^p$ arguments and the Sobolev embedding theorem to demonstrate the continuous dependence (Proposition \ref{proposition_cdoid}).
 We also prove the comparison principle in this section.
 In Section \ref{section_Blowup}, we prove that the blow up solutions hold in the case $1 < \alpha < p$.
 In Section \ref{section_global}, we give the existence of global fast solutions and global slow solutions occurs when $p> \alpha >1$ and no blowup solution holds if $\alpha \geq p > 1$.